praveenemc/nagios_monitoring/README.md

 *STEP 10:*
 Remember to replace infics-praveen-odl with the hostname of your client machine to be monitored.
 Here infics-praveen-odl is my client node's hostname.
+Edit the client IP too.

 Next, edit /etc/nagios3/conf.d/infics-praveen-odl.cfg to replace the hostname properly.